-Compassion & Choices Doc2Doc Consultation Program provides free and confidential consultation to providers who have questions about end-of-life care options, including medical aid in dying.
-If your clinician is willing to participate but needs support please refer them to the Doc2Doc phone line at 800.247.7421.
-Tell them that a physician who has prescribed medical aid in dying will respond to their call.
+Compassion & Choices End-of-Life Consultation Service provides free and confidential consultation to providers who have questions about end-of-life care options, including medical aid in dying.
+If your clinician is willing to participate but needs support, please refer them to the End-of-Life Consultation Service phone line at 800.247.7421.
+Tell them that a trained professional will return their call.